Top 26 Alternatives to Vimeo in 2025: Pricing, Features & More

 6. Panopto

-Panopto is a Vimeo substitute that is geared toward education and training.
-The platform enables streaming, sharing, recording, and managing video content.
+Panopto is a training-focused Vimeo alternative designed for education and enterprise training.
+The platform supports streaming, recording, sharing, and managing video content strongly emphasizing learning management system (LMS) integration.

 Key Features: